-Netflix, a streaming service for watch TV shows, movies, documentaries and more, also uses AI [109].
-Netflix counts more than 100 million members that enjoy hundreds of millions of hours of content per day [110].
+Netflix, a streaming service for watch TV shows, movies, documentaries and more, also uses AI [122].
+Netflix counts more than 100 million members that enjoy hundreds of millions of hours of content per day [123].
 They use ML for recommending content and in video studio for movies and TV shows production.
-Netflix applied ML for choosing the best bitrate selection for internet traffic and for optimization in audio and video encoding [110].
+Netflix applied ML for choosing the best bitrate selection for Internet traffic and for optimization in audio and video encoding [123].

-The next example is Google [111], the most commonly used web search engine (Figure 2-35).
-Google RankBrain is a ML algorithm that is used to sort the search result [112].
+The next example is Google [124], the most commonly used web search engine (Figure 2-37).
+Google RankBrain is an ML algorithm that is used to sort the search result [125].
 The RankBrain works based on understanding search queries (keywords) and measuring user interaction with the results (user satisfaction).
 It understands keywords by doing keyword-matching and turning search terms into a concept.
-From a known concept, RankBrain finds pages that cover that concept [112].
+From a known concept, RankBrain finds pages that cover that concept [125].
 After showing a set of results, RankBrain learns if results are good or not based on user satisfaction.
-Moreover, Google company has a website and a blog dedicated to AI [113][114].
-The main purpose of pages is to publish their research, provide open source tools and systems (like TensorFlow8), and post the latest news from Google AI.
+Moreover, Google company has a website and a blog dedicated to AI [126][127].
+The main purpose of pages is to publish their research, provide open source tools and systems (like TensorFlow), and post the latest news from Google AI.
 There can be found a lot of AI applications.

-Figure 2-35 Screenshot of Google search [111]
+Figure 2-37 Screenshot of Google search [124]